 Students may choose to audit a class for the purpose of enrichment or to repeat a course that is a prerequisite for another course.
-The audit agreement is made between the student, teacher, and administration and will be addressed on a case by case basis once the school year has begun.
-Teachers are not required to accept auditors.
-Acceptance is based on enrollment only and if seats are available.
+The audit agreement is made between the student, teacher, and administration and will be addressed on a case-by-case basis once the school year has begun.
+Acceptance is based on availability and approval.
 If an audit agreement is made, teachers are not required to evaluate student work or progress.
 Students who withdraw from a course may not audit that same course or another course.
 Students should complete the "Request to Audit Course" section of the Schedule Change Form and hand it in to the Coordinator of School Counseling for approval.
 Students who audit a course are expected to follow all classroom rules, procedures, attendance requirements, and the course syllabus.
 Failure to comply will result in removal from the course.
 The course audit, when completed, will appear on the permanent record but no credit will be issued.
 Audited courses do not fulfill graduation requirements.
 A record of AU will appear on the student's transcript.